 There’s a lot of buzz about bots for talent acquisition.
 People are excited about artificial intelligence and machine learning, for good reason, but we’re still in very early days.
-The companies that are using bots for TA right now are early adopters.
+The companies that are using an HR chatbot right now are early adopters.
 That means that for all the buzz, bots are not about to replace humans.
 That’s not their MO.
 But, they could save humans a lot of time on menial, time-consuming tasks and let them focus on high-value work.#Bots are taking the #TalentAcquisition world by storm. @TalentTechLabs explains why they’re such a hot topic.
 Click To Tweet

 So, while you shouldn’t expect bots to bring cognitive powers to your Talent Acquisition process any time soon, I’m optimistic about where bot technology will take us.
 Let’s look at the promise of bots for talent acquisition: improving the candidate experience and creating a faster, scalable, data-rich recruitment process for hiring teams.

 Improving the Candidate Experience

 In the past, hiring organizations could talk to candidates through one-to-one phone calls and in-person meetings, or by collecting information through online forms.
 Many organizations still employ these tactics, and while they’re not necessarily antiquated, there are more efficient and intelligent alternatives available in bots.
 Bots make those conversations more engaging than submitting a resume online, and more scalable than talking one-on-one with a recruiter.

 Candidates get a response in real-time, without waiting for someone to follow up.
 When time is of the essence, and in recruiting, it always is, making that instant connection goes a long way.
 In other words, bots can help create personalized interaction at scale.Why is everyone talking about #bots in #TalentAcquisition? @TalentTechLabs has the answer: Click To Tweet